 If you move within your current utility territory you can take your community solar subscription with you.
 If you move outside of the utility territory, you can either assign your subscription to someone else.
 (That person must first properly enroll in the community solar program, including reviewing all of the applicable IPA Disclosure forms.)
 You also can cancel with no penalty.
 If you are moving you must give Arcadia 90 days’ written notice.

-Can I sign up for Arcadia’s offer and ComEd’s Hourly Pricing program?
+Can I sign up for Arcadia’s offer and a real-time pricing program?